AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - alright im starting off grabbing 100 images for dataset, if I don't do it first thing I'll probably not do it at all.
 - also I need to see if and how we can use cookies for react native.
+- god damn, Im in 2 sticky situations;
+- Firstly, I can't use react native vision camera with the default expo go app, I need to use development builds or EAS build.
+- Secondly, i have somewhat of an idea of what not to do for cookies, but it's still a bit rough man.
+I may have to send cookies from backend & use react-native-cookies library + axios, in frontend if that's even possible.
+- ok i think adding the camera will be one of the last things I do.
+I'll do it when im transitioning into dev build my expo project.
+- for now i'll just try to deal with the cookie problem.